-The matrix was a box, separated it into four boxes, measured along two axes: relative market share (x) and market growth (y).
+The matrix was one larger box, separated it into four smaller boxes, measured along two axes: relative market share (x) and market growth (y).
 Each line of business was plotted within this matrix with a bubble proportional to the size of that business.

 Consultants would plot out all of a company’s businesses, revealing which dominated markets, which were growing quickly, and so on.

 The real power of the matrix emerged when companies also plotted competitors.
-Plotting 3 — 4 different competing conglomerates, the errors that individual companies were making in the lines of business they chose to nurture became much more apparent.
+By plotting 3-4 different competing conglomerates, the errors that individual companies were making in the lines of business they chose to nurture became much more apparent.

 American Standard was a lighthouse case study for this process for BCG.

 Like many other big corporations of the time, American Standard was involved in dozens of different businesses, and it was impossible for any executive to maintain a complete understanding of each one.
 Virtually all of its available investment capital, however, was going into just one specific line of business: small air conditioners.

 Plotting American Standard on the growth-share matrix revealed that while its small air conditioner business was in a market that was growing quickly, its share of that market was a magnitude smaller than that of air conditioning giant Carrier.